GlimmerLabs/virtual-mediascheme/UserGuide.md

 2. Start Gimp and DrRacket, both of which should be in the task bar.

-3. You'll probably need to configure DrRacket to use the appropriate language.
+3. You may need to configure DrRacket to use the appropriate language.
-   From the 'Language' menu, select 'Choose Language', and then 'The Racket Langauge'
+   From the 'Language' menu, select 'Choose Language', and then 'The Racket Language'

 4. Try running a sample program.
 For example, you might try the following.